 Popular Decision-Making Score: 3 Politically binding popular decision-making does not exist in Japan, at least in a strict sense.
 At the local and prefectural levels, referendums are regulated by the Local Autonomy Law.
-A referendum can be called if demanded by 2% of the voting population, but any such results are non-binding for local and prefectural assemblies.
+A referendum can be called if demanded by two percent of the voting population, but any such results are non-binding for local and prefectural assemblies.
 Despite the legal strictures, referendums have played an increasingly important role in Japan's regional politics in recent years.
 In February 2019, citizens in Okinawa prefecture voted against the construction of a new U.S. base to replace an older one.
 However, the national government intends to proceed with its plans.

 A National Referendum Law took effect in 2010.
 Since 2018, the minimum age for voting on constitutional amendments has been 18.
 According to the law, any constitutional change has to be initiated by a significant number of parliamentarians (100 lower house members or 50 upper house members) and has to be approved by two-thirds of the Diet members in both chambers.
 If this happens, voters are given the opportunity to vote on the proposal.
+An amendment to the National Referendum Law passed in June 2021 makes it easier for citizens to vote, allowing them to cast their ballots in heavily-frequented places such as train stations and shopping centers.